 The Board considers its current size and composition to be appropriate to the Company's circumstances.
-The Board places great emphasis on ensuring its membership reflects the diversity of modern Britain and is inclusive for everyone.
-On gender diversity, the Board has a specific objective to maintain membership of at least 33% female Board members.
-At 31 December 2021, the Board's membership consisted of 38% female members.
-With effect from 18 March 2021, the Board has met the objectives of the Parker review for at least one Black, Asian and Minority Ethnic Board member.
+The Board considers it important that great emphasis is placed on ensuring its membership reflects the diversity of modern Britain and is inclusive.
+On gender diversity, the Board has a specific objective to maintain membership of at least 33 per cent female Board members.
+At 31 December 2022, the Board's membership consisted of 33 per cent female members.
+The Board also meets the objectives of the Parker review to have at least one Black, Asian or Minority Ethnic Board member.
 The Company also supports the Lloyds Banking Group high-level approach to diversity in senior management roles, which is governed in greater detail through Lloyds Banking Group policies.